July 3 – August 31, 2019

 Wendy Red Star explores the intersection of Native American ideologies and colonialist structures through an array of media, including photography, sculpture, fiber arts and video.
 The numerous museum collections housing her work include the Los Angeles County Museum of Art, CA; Portland Art Museum, OR; Hallie Ford Museum of Art, OR; Nerman Museum of Contemporary Art, KS; Nelson-Atkins Museum of Art, MO; Eiteljorg Museum, IN; and the Newark Museum, NJ (which recently presented A Scratch on the Earth, a mid-career survey of her work).
 Red Star holds a BFA from Montana State University, Bozeman (2004) and an MFA in sculpture from University of California, Los Angeles (2006).
 Raised on the Apsáalooke (Crow) reservation in Montana, she is based in Portland, OR.

 Faith Wilding works in fiber, handwriting, watercolor, ink and other natural materials that refer to decorative handwork typically ascribed to women artists.
 Her practice is informed by a steadfast resistance to gendered roles and ideas.
 Wilding’s many accolades include the prestigious Women’s Caucus for Art Lifetime Achievement Award (2014), a Guggenheim Fellowship (2009) and two individual media grants from the National Endowment for the Arts.
 A co-initiator of the Feminist Art Programs in Fresno and at California Institute of the Arts (Cal Arts), she contributed Crocheted Environment and her Waiting performance piece to the historic Womanhouse exhibition.
 Wilding holds a BA in English from University of Iowa, IA (1968) and MFA in Visual Art from Cal Arts (1973).
 Born in Paraguay, Wilding emigrated to the United States in 1961 and is currently based in Rhode Island.
-Wilding also co-founded and continues to work with subRosa, a collective describing itself as “a reproducible cyberfeminist cell of cultural researchers committed to combining art, activism, and politics to explore and critique the effects of the intersections of the new information and biotechnologies on women’s bodies, lives, and work.”
-Her solo and collective work is included courtesy Anat Ebgi, Los Angeles.
+Wilding's solo work is represented by Anat Ebgi Gallery, Los Angeles, CA.